Visitor data is data about a person who you are tracking in your Woopra instance.

 Visitor properties are known in different systems as contact or user properties or fields.
 They are very simply, data about the person.

-We differentiate static properties from dynamic properties, see below.
-Static properties are a basic value and that value will not change unless an tracking request changes it, or it is changed manually in the interface.
-They are called static becasue the value itself does not change except explicitly.
+We differentiate static properties from dynamic properties; see below.
+Static properties are a basic value, and that value will not change unless a tracking request changes it or it is changed manually in the interface.
+They are called static because the value itself does not change except explicitly.

 Some visitor properties are special in that they can be used to uniquely identify an individual.
 These are called visitor identifiers.
 Identifiers are called unique properties becasue generally, only one visitor profile can have a given value for these properties, and thus they can be used to uniquely find a person's profile.
 Identifiers are also static visitor properties.